danbarnard-za/azure-labs/Lab-01-Resource-Groups/README.md

 ### Observation

 Attempting to delete a Resource Group can fail if one of its resources has a pending management operation (such as changing Storage Account redundancy).
 Azure rolls back the Resource Group deletion until the operation completes.
+Later, after changing the redundancy back to **RA-GRS**, the Resource Group deletion succeeded.
+Although this appeared to resolve the issue, it is more likely that Azure had completed the previous backend replication operation by that time.
+This suggests the successful deletion was related to the completion of the pending management operation rather than the redundancy change itself.

 ---